Tony Hwang: Campaign spending and advertisement controversies

 In 2014, the Connecticut State Elections Enforcement Commission investigated Hwang over an allegation of failure to disclose campaign purchases.
 The Commission authorized the investigation after reviewing complaints and submitted materials from Town of Fairfield's Democratic Town Committee.
 Hwang denied wrongdoing, and accused the Fairfield Democratic Town Committee as trying to distract the electorate.

 In 2016, the State Elections Enforcement Commission fined Hwang $400 for violation of rules on campaign contribution limits.

 Hwang spent $15,020 on advertising on place mats at a Connecticut restaurant chain.
 He purchased the ads with personal funds and was later reimbursed the cost by his political committee.
 Hwang initially did not disclose the reimbursement on his campaign disclosure filings.
 A local Democratic committee chairman filed an elections complaint against Hwang for the lapse in 2016.
 In December 2017, the state Elections Enforcement Commission ruled that the failure to disclosure was unintentional, and directed him to correct his filings.
 In January 2017, Hwang also reported spending $2,850 on "Wikipedia information management" services.

 In 2018, some of Hwang's campaign signs included copyrighted art from the nonprofit, nonpartisan organizations Hate Has No Home Here and Ben's Bells, without permission from the groups.
 After the use of the art was reported, Hwang issued an apology, said that the use was unintentional, and removed the signs and text at issue.

 Public Argument With High School Girl

 On Election Day in 2019, a high school student volunteer argued with Hwang at Fairfield's District 1 polling place about socialism.
 The exchange eventually got heated and brought the student to tears, prompting a Facebook post from her mother that circulated on social media.
-Hwang later apologized to the student, citing he did not intend to hurt the students feelings, rather educate her on the topic.
+Hwang later apologized to the student, citing he did not intend to hurt the student's feelings, but rather to educate her on the topic.